 What is the training commitment?

-A black leotard plus close fitting layers for cooler months (leggings, cross over etc)
+A leotard (preferably black) plus close fitting layers for cooler months (leggings, cross over etc)

 A water bottle